andrews1022/react-typescript-project-setup/gatsby/builder-io-starter.md

 - Create a free account with Builder.io [here](https://builder.io/signup) first if you don't already have one
 - Once in your dashboard, click "Create a new Builder space" and give it a name
-- Then click this [link](https://builder.io/fork-sample-org) to generate some basic starter content for your space
+- Optional: Click this [link](https://builder.io/fork-sample-org) to generate some basic starter content for your space

 ## GitHub Setup